sstockard/sstockard.github.io/variants.md

 ![Distributions](variants/dist_pie.png "Distributions")
 ###### See interactive version of this table in R markdown file (linked at top of page).

-Most varients ClinVar, DpSNP, and LOVD are classified as unknown, while most varients in Utah are a benign.
+Most of the varients in the ClinVar, DpSNP, and LOVD databases are classified as unknown.
+By contrast, a majority of the variants in the Utah database are classified as benign.

 ## Variant overlap across databases

-By looking at the [merged variant database](/variants/Merged.txt), you can see that there are a lot of missing values.
+By looking at the [merged variant database](/variants/Merged.txt), one can see that there are hundreds of missing values (i.e. "NA").
+A missing value in a column means that there is no experimental data for that variant in that particular database.

 If we want to compare variant classifications across databases, we have to determine which variants are present in multiple databases.
-Here, we will say we are interested variants that 3 out of 4 of the databases.
+Here, we will say that we are interested variants that 3 out of 4 of the databases.

 One way to do this is to set NA values to 0, and variant call values to 1.
 Since the mutation names are rows and the databases are columns, a row sum of 3 or above means that the variant is present in at least 3 databases.

+#### Example:
 ```{r}
 mergedz <- read.csv("Merged.txt",
   header=FALSE, skip = 1,